 This article was originally published in the Berkeley Daily Planet.__________________

 John Hinkel Park was built on land donated to the City of Berkeley by John Hinkel, a local capitalist and philanthropist who lived on Channing Way and died in 1926.
 It was dedicated for park purposes in 1918.

 The Shotgun Players production of Iphigenia in Aulis

 (photo: Adam Tow, 2001)

-For 15 years beginning in 1974, the park was home to the California Shakespeare Theater, which staged 53 productions in the amphitheater.
+For 15 years beginning in 1974, the park was home to the California Shakespeare theatre, which staged 53 productions in the amphitheatre.
 Among the actors who appeared here were Annette Bening, John Vickery, Douglas Sills, Julian Lopez-Morillas, and Lura Dolas.
-In 1991, the Theater built its current performance venue, the 545-seat Bruns Memorial Amphitheater in the hills between Berkeley and Orinda.
-More recently, the amphitheater has served as the summer stage of the Shotgun Players.
+In 1991, the theatre built its current performance venue, the 545-seat Bruns Memorial amphitheatre in the hills between Berkeley and Orinda.
+More recently, the amphitheatre has served as the summer stage of the Shotgun Players.

 John Hinkel Park was designated a City of Berkeley Landmark on 2 April 2001.

 Gray Brechin: Built by FDR: How the WPA

 Changed the Lay of the Land